polareth/evmstate/REFERENCES.md

 ## TODO

+- [ ] rewrite to effect.ts
+- [ ] a similar library for zk evm could be useful because no abi for contracts
-- [ ] add tests for trace with txHash (replicate tx)
+- [x] add tests for trace with txHash (replicate tx)
   - -> tests ready but need tevm rebase mode to be released
-- [ ] provide some state listeners -> listen to a contract's state changes; same api as listening to contract events, you get the typed state change
+- [x] provide some state listeners -> listen to a contract's state changes; same api as listening to contract events, you get the typed state change
   ```typescript
   const sub = watchState({
     address: "0xabc...",